Foxconn buying WaterMark building for Green Bay innovation center

 Foxconn says it will also work to attract top talent from UW-Green Bay, Northeast Wisconsin Technical College, St. Norbert College, and other area schools.

-In February, UWGB announced it was building a new engineering school on campus and offering a four-year mechanical engineering program.
+it was building a new engineering school on campus and offering a four-year mechanical engineering program.

 "I think the timing on this is perfect," said Green Bay Mayor Jim Schmitt.
 "I mean I think the downtown is ready for this.
 I think our education workforce is ready for this.
 And you're right when you talk about UW-Green Bay with their engineering school and you look at all the work that's being done at NWTC, as well in that whole STEM area that can all feed into this Foxconn technology center."

 This is the second significant tech development coming to Green Bay.
 Last October,

 It will include labs, an accelerator for start-ups, and venture capital funding.

 The two-story, 46,000-square foot Titletown Tech facility is expected to open in the fall in the Titletown District.